 Patients often find the stocking frustrating – Tricks to keep it up include wearing the waistband over the opposite shoulder or wearing tight shorts (such as cycling shorts) or tights over the top of the stocking.

 Discomfort in the foot at night time may necessitate making small cuts with scissors in the stocking so it is less tight across the broadest part of the foot (please also check that the double seam has not ridden back where it would compress the widest part of your foot).

 It is usual for there to be some discomfort / pain, especially along the line of the vein which has been “lasered”.
 The most common site of this is along the inner aspect of the thigh.
 I recommend non-steroidal anti inflammatory drugs (nurofen, brufen, ibuprofen, voltarol diclofenac etc), which may be supplemented by paracetamol.
 The advantage of these drugs is that in addition to being pain killers they also reduce the inflammation around the treated vein thus aiding the process of the vein settling down and becoming comfortable once again.

-If you experience swelling of the whole leg which is painful, please contact the hospital.
+If you experience swelling of the whole leg which is painful, please contact the clinic.
 There is a small risk of deep vein thrombosis associated with varicose vein procedures.
 Thankfully they are extremely rare (1:10 000 cases) but if a dvt was diagnosed then it should be treated promptly.

 After a fortnight I will check your recovery in clinic.
 I will inspect the wounds and scan your leg if I have any concerns.
 At this stage the leg is usually still a little bruised and there may be lumps which are a little tender.
 Sometimes there are numb patches due to bruising of little skin nerves.
 These things settle down as time allows your body to heal.